 The Next Generation of PRP: From Quantity to Functional Precision

-PRP has become a widely utilized tool in regenerative medicine, with platelet concentration and total platelet dose well established as essential parameters for achieving therapeutic benefit.
+Platelet-Rich Plasma (PRP) has become a widely utilized tool in Regenerative Medicine, with platelet concentration and total platelet dose well established as essential parameters for achieving therapeutic benefit.
 These metrics have provided a strong foundation for standardizing PRP and ensuring the delivery of sufficient bioactive mediators to support tissue repair.
+At PLYMOUTH MEDICAL, we have long been proponents of characterizing cellular dosing in PRP and we were the first to introduce point-of-care cell counters to help clinicians quality control their PRP in 2017.

 However, variability in clinical outcomes suggests an opportunity to further refine how PRP is characterized and optimized.
-Emerging evidence indicates that PRP preparations with similar platelet counts can demonstrate significant differences in biological activity, influenced not only by patient-specific factors but also by how the product is processed, handled, and activated (Costa et al., 2024).
+Emerging evidence indicates that PRP preparations with similar platelet counts can demonstrate significant differences in biological activity, influenced not only by patient-specific factors but also by how the product is processed, handled, and activated.
+[1]

 These insights prompt an important evolution in our understanding of PRP: while platelet dose remains a necessary foundation, optimizing the functional quality and coordinated signaling of these platelets may further enhance therapeutic outcomes.